All Episodes

 And I knew it was over.

-And look, I think it was very important because as the Roosevelt coalition is being replaced by the Trump coalition.
+And look, I think it was very important because as the Roosevelt coalition is being replaced by the Trump coalition, we now have the people least likely to vote, which is what the Democrats used to have.

-And so being able to target and focus on those folks, get them to understand that you've got to go out there and vote if you want the kind of future you believe in, and if you want to stop the people who frankly scare you about the future they would create.
+And so being able to target and focus on those folks, get them to understand that you've got to go out there and vote if you want the kind of future you believe in, and if you want to stop the people who, frankly, scare you about the future they would create.

-And I think it did work, and I I could tell I've very good friend who's in the Black Mountain, North Carolina, right in the heart of the mountain region that had been hammered by the hurricane.
+And I could tell a very good friend who is in the Black Mountain, North Carolina, right in the heart of the mountain region that had been hammered by the hurricane.

-He even if they have to walk to the polls because the bridge is out and they can't take their car.
+Even if they have to walk to the polls because the bridge is out and they can't take their car.

 And he was right.